Megre/CodeFactExtractor/README.md

 ----------

 ### Visitors
 [CodeFactExtractor](https://github.com/Megre/CodeFactExtractor) is based on the Visitor design pattern.
-The framework traverses the AST (Abstract Syntax Tree), during which each AST node accepts registered visitors and as a result the visitor method of each visitor is invoked.
+The framework traverses the AST (Abstract Syntax Tree), during which each AST node accepts registered visitors and as a result the visit method of each visitor is invoked.

-Individuals are generated during the invocation of visitor methods.
-Each visitor method corresponds to one type of AST node which is used to generate corresponding individual.
+Individuals are generated during the invocation of visit methods.
+Each visit method corresponds to one type of AST node which is used to generate individuals of an ontology class.

 ### Property Handlers
+Each property handler processes one property which links an individual to another.
+A property handler is initialized by a visitor's visit method with the instances of the visitor and current AST node.
+Then the handle method of the handler is invoked to generate facts using the property.

 ### Visitor Layout Configuration

-### Extend CodeFactExtractor
+### To Extend CodeFactExtractor

 (to be continued)